Skip to content

 Total marks for all Paper 2s since 2018

 Let’s use the example of Paper 1 and focus on types of practice.
-We know that types of practice has accrued 23 marks over five papers (2018, 2019, 2020, 2021 and 2022).
-We also know that types of practice have appeared on all but one paper (2019) since 2018:
+We know that types of practice has accrued 31 marks over eight papers (2018 - 2025).
+We also know that types of practice have not appeared on a paper since 2023:

 So, would you agree with me that establishing an outstanding understanding of types of practice is a good use of your exam preparation time?
 Would you agree with me that types of practice is a possibility for an extended-writing piece?
 Would you agree with me that types of practice can be questioned using AO1, AO2 and AO3 skills?
-Hopefully, your answers to these questions are “Yes” and you can make informed decisions on how to prepare your knowledge of this topic in preparation for the summer Paper 2 exam.
+Hopefully, your answers to these questions are “Yes” and you can make informed decisions on how to prepare your knowledge of this topic in preparation for the summer Paper 1 exam.

 IMPORTANT: It is my responsibility to tell you categorically that revising only some material for your exams is a very bad idea.
 Look back at the title of this section.
 It says: Top tip #4: Over-learn the most assessed topics but learn EVERYTHING well.
 Ensure that this is exactly what you do.